immutable/imx-core-sdk-golang/README.md

 1. Merge your changes
 2. Check and update your local main branch
-3. Update the `VERSION_STR` in publish-gopkg.sh file when ready to publish
+3. Update the `VERSION_STR` in publish-gopkg.sh file when ready to publish.
+    - Follow [semantic versioning](https://semver.org/) when updating versions.
 4. Run `publish-gopkag.sh`
     - Tags the release and push to remote
     - Published go module to gopkg.